MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/message-setup-and-connect.md

 * In Power Query, you can use the "router string" syntax to specify a custom port, so router strings with a single station are allowed.
 Router strings can then be identified as starting with either `/H/` or `/M/`.
 Any other input is assumed to be a server name/IP address.

-* To allow you to use the same router strings you use in other tools, the `G` option in the router string is supported.
+* To allow you to use the same router strings you use in other tools, the `/G/` option in the router string is supported.
 When provided, it should match the value specified in the "Logon group" parameter.

 * If a message server port is specified, it will be sent.
 Under these circumstances, the `SystemId` is omitted from the connection string as it’s no longer required.
 However, you must still provide a value for `SystemId` even though it won't be used to establish the connection.